thom4parisot/wp-amazon-widgets-shortcodes/readme.txt

 It looks like nothing but it is an expandable feature so we can plug our own shortcodes ... like with this widget.

 = How can I use the shortcodes? =
-For now, there is an inlined documentation right below your post/page edit screen.
+For now, there is an inline documentation right below your post/page edit screen.
 It explains all shortcodes and how you can customize their usage.

 You will see, it's easy.